mthh/external-issue-checker/README.md

 [![License MIT](https://img.shields.io/badge/Licence-MIT-green)](./LICENSE)
 [![Project Status: Active](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-**Lists commits in a Git repository that refer to external issues.**
+**Lists commits in a Git repository that refer to external issues / pull requests.**

-This tool is useful for tracking issues that are not managed within the repository itself and for which a workaround may have been implemented in the codebase.
+This tool is useful for tracking issues and pull requests that are not managed within the repository itself  and for which a workaround may have been implemented in the codebase.

 For example sometimes you refer to an issue of another package in a commit (e.g. *“Apply some workaround while waiting for orga/project#12 to be fixed”*).